 In This Article

 - Seven Ways to Celebrate National Pastry Day

 - How To Say "Pastry" in Different Languages

 Seven Ways to Celebrate National Pastry Day

-- Make homemade pastry dough and make your favorite pastry from it.
-It can be croissants, palmiers, Danishes, pies, strudels, pretzels, pain au chocolat, and many more.
+- Make homemade pastry dough and whip up your favorite pastry.
+It can be a croissant, palmier, Danish, pie, strudel, pretzel, pain au chocolat and many more.